undercasetype/Fraunces/README.md

 ## What can Fraunces do?

 The Fraunces font family is composed of a Roman and Italic, and is being built as a Variable Font.
-Between these two styles, the family spans 3 axes: Optical Size, Weight, and Goofy.
+Between these two styles, the family spans 3 axes and 1 binary axis: Weight (0–1000), GOOF (0–100), Optical Size (9–144), and WONK (0 or 1).

 ### Weight Axis

-The weight axis spans Light to Black.
+The weight axis spans Thin to Black.
 Nuff said.

 ![alt text](documentation/explanations/weight_axis.gif "Changes in Weight")